Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Proofs of the main results

 \subsection{Proof of Theorem \ref{neuralthm}}

 In this subsection, we construct the desired Neural ODE.
-The main technique in the proof is to use mollifiers to approximate \(\bar{\xi}_t\) by Hermite polynomials.
+The main technique in the proof is to use mollifiers to approximate \(\bar{\xi}_t\), then further approximate the vector field by Hermite polynomials.
 These Hermite polynomials are then expanded as sums of ridge polynomials, as discussed in \cite{ridge}.
-Finally, the ridge polynomials are approximated using the concept of neural Artificial Intelligence (nAI) introduced in Definition \ref{nAIdef}.
+Finally, the ridge polynomials are approximated using the concept of Network Approximate Identity (nAI) introduced in Definition \ref{nAIdef}.

 As mentioned in Remark \ref{neuralmrk}, we present the proof for the numerical solution \(\nabla \bar{\phi}_n\) of the Monge–Ampère equation \eqref{Mongeampere}.
 Theorem \ref{neuralthm} corresponds to the special case \(\bar{\phi}_n = \phi\).
 Thus, the proof of Remark \ref{neuralmrk} suffices.